Manufacturing Facility Surveillance Systems

 Manufacturing surveillance fails when it is designed like basic warehouse coverage.
 Production environments have different risk: controlled access to critical areas, safety incident review, high-motion workcells, quality and process visibility, and harsh conditions that punish consumer-grade hardware.
 This page is built around operational continuity, safety documentation, and facility protection so coverage, retention, and platform selection support real manufacturing requirements.

-Manufacturing Coverage and Retention Planner
+Coverage and Retention Estimator

 Manufacturing Coverage Priorities That Support Operations